coverclock/com-diag-concha/README.md

 * ClosingSink, ClosingSource - once EOF is observed, it is guaranteed to be returned henchforth.
 * UnclosingSink, UnclosingSource - like Sink and Source except close is ignored.
 * CompositeSource - composites two Sources such that EOF on the first results in that and subsequent reads being redirected to the second.
-* ExpanderSink - composites two Sinks such that writes are done to both.
+* ExpanderSink - composites two Sinks such that each write is done to both.
 * BoundedSink, BoundedSource - implements a Sink and a Source that have a byte limit after which EOF is returned.
 * Fletcher8Sink, Fletcher8Source - implements a Sink that appends a Fletcher8 checksum at EOF, and a Source that checks the Fletcher 8 checksum at input.
 * RingBuffer - implements a Sink and Source against a common ring buffer.
-* SpanningSink, SpanningSource -
+* SpanningSink, SpanningSource - generic interface to write and read a buffer.
-* DescriptorSpanningSink, DescriptorSpanningSource -
+* DescriptorSpanningSink, DescriptorSpanningSource - implements SpanningSink and SpanningSource using a file descriptor or socket.

 # Repositories